 St Edward’s has always taken pride in their pupils and the role they have within the school.
 Children have always been encouraged to have a voice and have been given plenty of opportunities to express their point of view on a number of school issues.
-As part of our school improvement the children are also given a bookmark with six key areas that identify what adults would do to further support and encourage pupil voice.
-The school applied for the ‘Investors in Pupils’ award in June 2016 to highlight all the work we do with our pupils but also to celebrate our successes and achievements.
+As part of our school improvement the children are also given a bookmark with key areas that identify what adults do to further support and encourage pupil voice.
+The school initially applied for the ‘Investors in Pupils’ award in June 2016 to highlight all the work we do with our pupils but also to celebrate our successes and achievements.

-The assessor came to our school on the 29th of June and spent the day talking to staff and children and looking through various documentation.
+The assessor came to our school on the 29th of June of that year and spent the day talking to staff and children and looking through various documentation.
 The assessor was very positive in his feedback and extremely complimentary of the school and especially our children.
 We are extremely proud to have been awarded the Investors in Pupils award and the plaque in recognition of this takes pride of place outside in our main school entrance.
 Please also have a look at the assessor’s report, letter to the school and letter to the children on the links below.

 It is based on 5 main areas:

 Investors in Pupils encourages children to take responsibility through target setting.

 Every class agrees on a class mission statement which is based upon the 5 areas.

 Alongside the class mission statement, each class agrees on an area that they need to improve.
 Once the class target has been achieved the class work together to think of a new target to put in place.
 Successes are celebrated with the children and adults deciding what rewards are to be given.

 Children are asked to reflect on their own areas for development.
 They write an individual SMART target which is displayed within the classroom.

 As part of the award pupils find out more about the adult roles within the school.
 In the school photographs are displayed of the class governors and lunchtime supervisors.
 The school website also includes more information about the adults in the school and what jobs they do.